JANG-M-H/SAFE_SCREEN2/README.md

 This is Android Program protect young child from halmful content

 (HOW) intercepting content on chating
-      and investigate content which is it halful
+      and investigate content which is it halmful